 - During the lease term, the family will reside in the contract unit with assistance under the voucher program. - b.
 The composition of the household must be approved by the PHA.
 The family must promptly inform the PHA of the birth, adoption or court-awarded custody of a child.
 Other persons may not be added to the household without prior written approval of the owner and the PHA. - c.
 The contract unit may only be used for residence by the PHA-approved household members.
 The unit must be the family's only residence.
 Members of the household may engage in legal profit making activities incidental to primary use of the unit for residence by members of the family. - d.
 The tenant may not sublease or let the unit. - e.
-The tenant may not assign the lease or transfer the term of the lease and any extension term), the rent to owner may at no time exceed:
+The tenant may not assign the lease or transfer the unit.